formancehq/numary-sdk-python/docs/MappingApi.md

 # **update_mapping**
 > MappingResponse update_mapping(ledger, mapping)

-Put mapping

-Update ledger mapping
+Update the mapping of a ledger.

 ### Example